Chèvre (Goat Cheese) vs Edam Cheese

 Edam is a semi-hard Dutch cheese that is recognizable by its typically red or yellow wax coating.
 Made from partially skimmed cow's milk, it has a mild, slightly salty flavor and a firm but creamy texture.
 Edam ages well and does not spoil; instead, it hardens, which makes it an excellent cheese for long-term storage.

-Chèvre (Goat Cheese) comes from France.
-Edam Cheese originated from Netherlands.
+• Origin: Chèvre (Goat Cheese) (France), Edam Cheese (Netherlands)

 Chèvre (Goat Cheese) Edam Cheese